Fedya1998/Lunev/queue/README.md

-A simple program to show the communication process between children using message queue

-make
+Second Lunev's task.
+Children must print their numbers in the right order using message queue make
 ./queue <number of processes>